Publication|Articles|October 14, 2025

 SHOW MORE

-The discussion opened with how clinicians interpret the term intermediate risk in NMIBC—a category that can encompass multifocal low-grade Ta lesions, solitary tumors larger than 3 cm, or recurrent low-grade disease within 1 year.
+The discussion opened with how clinicians interpret intermediate risk in non–muscle-invasive bladder cancer (NMIBC)—a category that can encompass multifocal low-grade Ta lesions, solitary tumors larger than 3 cm, or recurrent low-grade disease within 1 year.

-Last month, urologists gathered in New York City for an in-depth roundtable discussion on the management of low-grade, intermediate-risk non–muscle invasive bladder cancer (NMIBC).
+Last month, urologists gathered in New York, New York, for an in-depth roundtable discussion on the management of low-grade, intermediate-risk non–muscle-invasive bladder cancer (NMIBC).
 Moderated by Katie S. Murray, DO, MS, the session brought together urologic oncologists and advanced practice clinicians from academic and community settings to discuss evolving strategies for this common but challenging disease.
-Murray is a professor in the Department of Urology at NYU Grossman School of Medicine and chief of the Urology Service at Bellevue Hospital Center in New York, New York.
+Murray is a professor in the Department of Urology at the New York University Grossman School of Medicine and chief of the Urology Service at Bellevue Hospital Center in New York, New York.

 The conversation covered real-world diagnostic dilemmas, practical treatment considerations, and the potential role of new intravesical and chemoablative therapies, with participants emphasizing how patient preferences and system-level factors continue to shape care.